Toyon Canyon Landfill

-The Toyon Canyon Landfill is a controversial landfill wholly within Griffith Park in the Los Feliz hillside neighborhood of greater Hollywood in central Los Angeles, California in the Santa Monica Mountains.
-Filling began in 1957 and ended in 1985.
+The Toyon Canyon Landfill is located within Griffith Park in the Los Feliz hillside neighborhood of greater Hollywood in central Los Angeles, California in the Santa Monica Mountains.
+The landfill began filling in 1957 and ended in 1985.
 A lawsuit in 1959 attempted to stop the project but was unsuccessful.
-A summary of the lawsuit is available here.
-There was a move in the 1980s to expand the landfill into Royce's Canyon to the northwest, but that was defeated.
+There was a move in the 1980s to expand the landfill into what was then being referred to as Toyon II Canyon to the northwest, but that was defeated.
+Royce Neuschatz was a city parks and recreation commissioner, and banded together hikers and other outdoor and open space enthusiasts to block the proposal.
+When Ms. Neuschatz died from cancer at the age of 57, the Toyon II Canyon was renamed to Royce's Canyon in her honor.